On-Page SEO Essentials

 Conclusion

 We have talked about the technical and on-page aspects of SEO.
-The final chapter will conclude with off-page SEO in which we will finish talking about the basics.
-If you have any questions regarding on-page SEO feel to contact us.
-We are not SEO experts so we don’t directly offer those services but we will help point you in the direction that you need to go.
-I have included an on-page seo check list for you below.
+The final chapter will conclude with off-page SEO, where we will finish covering the basics.
+If you have any questions regarding on-page SEO, feel free to contact us.
+We are not On-Page or Off-Page SEO experts, so we don't directly offer those services, but if you need help, we'll point you in the right direction.
+I have included an on-page SEO checklist for you below.
 Have a great day!